Loustro-i/sources/README.md

-# sources
+# Sources
-Sources for things I use, especially for schoolwork
+Sources for things I use.
+It wouldn't make sense to fork this repo...
+This is just if I need a link that compiles other links for schoolwork.